-To access Mid-Hudson content through the Libby app on a device:
+To access these additional collections through the Libby app:

-As always, we’re here to help with any questions you may have about this exciting new partnership, as well as the enhanced Libby app and OverDrive website.
-Please contact us at 518.456.2400 ext.
-3 or email@example.com to ensure you are reaping maximum rewards from your GPL library card.
+As always, we’re here to help with any questions you may have.
+Visit our Information desk, or contact us at 518.456.2400 ext.
+3 or email@example.com to ensure you are reaping maximum rewards from your GPL library card!

 March 3, 2022 – Guilderland Public Library has been waiving late fees since the pandemic started in March 2020, giving patrons an extra boost as the library became a vital lifeline for many.
 We are pleased to announce, in conjunction with Altamont Free Library, that we have made this policy permanent and are officially fine free, embracing a growing trend across America.
 At last count, 22 of the 29 Upper Hudson Library System (UHLS) libraries have switched to fine-free status.

 “Library fines don’t get overdue materials back faster,” according to Guilderland Public Library Director Tim Wiles.
 “But they do create shame and anxiety among library users, particularly kids, and often contribute to lifelong negative associations with libraries.
 Eliminating fines fosters goodwill, brings overdue materials back, and, most importantly, increases library usage.”